andrew/ultimate-awesome/README.md

 - [Awesome-Implicit-NeRF-Robotics](https://github.com/zubair-irshad/Awesome-Implicit-NeRF-Robotics) - A comprehensive list of Implicit Representations and NeRF papers relating to Robotics/RL domain, including papers, codes, and related websites.
 - [awesome-edge-detection-papers](https://github.com/markmohr/awesome-edge-detection-papers) - :books: A collection of edge/contour/boundary detection papers and toolbox.
 - [Awesome-Advanced-Windows-Exploitation-References](https://github.com/yeyintminthuhtut/Awesome-Advanced-Windows-Exploitation-References) - List of Awesome Advanced Windows Exploitation References.
+- [awesome-json](https://github.com/burningtree/awesome-json) - A curated list of awesome JSON libraries and resources.
 - [Blockchain-Development-Resources](https://github.com/frankiefab100/Blockchain-Development-Resources) - The contents of this repository will help you launch a career in Blockchain development.
 How to deploy Smart contracts on Ethereum, build DApps, DeFi, DAO, NFT and Token protocol.
 - [awesome-search](https://github.com/frutik/awesome-search) - Awesome Search - this is all about the (e-commerce, but not only) search and its awesomeness.
-- [awesome-json](https://github.com/burningtree/awesome-json) - A curated list of awesome JSON libraries and resources.
 - [Awesome-Meta-Learning](https://github.com/sudharsan13296/Awesome-Meta-Learning) -  A curated list of Meta Learning papers, code, books, blogs, videos, datasets and other resources.
-- [Awesome-Jailbreak-on-LLMs](https://github.com/yueliu1999/Awesome-Jailbreak-on-LLMs) - Awesome-Jailbreak-on-LLMs is a collection of state-of-the-art, novel, exciting jailbreak methods on LLMs.
-It contains papers, codes, datasets, evaluations, and analyses.
 - [awesome-wasm-runtimes](https://github.com/appcypher/awesome-wasm-runtimes) - A list of webassemby runtimes.
 - [bots](https://github.com/hackerkid/bots) -  :zap: Tools for building bots.
 - [awesome-starknet](https://github.com/keep-starknet-strange/awesome-starknet) - A curated list of awesome StarkNet resources, libraries, tools and more.
 - [scalable-css-reading-list](https://github.com/davidtheclark/scalable-css-reading-list) - Collected dispatches from The Quest for Scalable CSS.
 - [awesome-icons](https://github.com/vkarampinis/awesome-icons) - A curated list of awesome Web Font Icons.
+- [awesome-image-registration](https://github.com/Awesome-Image-Registration-Organization/awesome-image-registration) - Image registration related books, papers, videos, and toolboxes .
 - [Awesome-Talking-Head-Synthesis](https://github.com/Kedreamix/Awesome-Talking-Head-Synthesis) - 💬 An extensive collection of exceptional resources dedicated to the captivating world of talking face synthesis!   ⭐ If you find this repo useful, please give it a star! 🤩.
 - [awesome-fantasy](https://github.com/RichardLitt/awesome-fantasy) - :european_castle: Fantasy literature worth reading.
 - [Awesome-LLM-for-RecSys](https://github.com/CHIANGEL/Awesome-LLM-for-RecSys) - Survey: A collection of AWESOME papers and resources on the large language model (LLM) related recommender system topics.
-- [awesome-image-registration](https://github.com/Awesome-Image-Registration-Organization/awesome-image-registration) - Image registration related books, papers, videos, and toolboxes .
 - [Awesome-LLM-Synthetic-Data](https://github.com/wasiahmad/Awesome-LLM-Synthetic-Data) - A reading list on LLM based Synthetic Data Generation 🔥.
 - [awesome-neural-ode](https://github.com/Zymrael/awesome-neural-ode) - A collection of resources regarding the interplay between differential equations, deep learning, dynamical systems, control and numerical methods.
 - [Awesome-Talking-Face](https://github.com/JosephPai/Awesome-Talking-Face) - 📖 A curated list of resources dedicated to talking face.